Sydney gangland war: Background

 The genesis of the Sydney gangland war was the growing heroin trade in NSW during the 1970s.
 The period saw the heroin trade explode throughout Sydney, mainly imported from the Golden Triangle in Southeast Asia.
 The catalyst for the gangland war was believed to be the arrest of New Zealand drug trafficker and member of the Mr Asia Drug Syndicate Terry Clark by police in London, for the murder of Clark's associate and head of the Mr Asia Syndicate Marty Johnstone, who was shot on Clark's orders on 9 October 1979.

-During the mid-1970s, Clark ran a heroin importation ring between Singapore and Sydney, with the aid of Griffith-based 'Ndrangheta member Robert Trimbole.
-Clark, along with four other members of the syndicate, were convicted of Johnstone's murder and sentenced to life imprisonment.
+In the mid-1970s, Clark ran a heroin importation ring between Singapore and Sydney, with the aid of Griffith-based 'Ndrangheta member Robert Trimbole.
+Clark and four other members of the syndicate, were convicted of Johnstone's murder and sentenced to life imprisonment.
 Clark died of a heart attack while serving his sentence in Parkhurst Prison on the Isle of Wight in 1983.

 Trimbole fled Australia in 1981 after hearing about his pending arrest for his involvement in the 1977 disappearance of anti-drug campaigner Donald Mackay.
 Trimbole fled to the US, then to France, before being arrested in Ireland.
 After being released by the Irish courts, Trimbole fled to Spain, where he died of cancer in a Spanish hospital on 12 May 1987.